crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking/professional-ethics-of-ethical-hackers.md

 [Interview Participants by Area of Expertise](https://docs.google.com/document/d/e/2PACX-1vQ5iF6m--APIZrFd9hnz1HH9zv3jJjuBjl0zGDgpviYSSMRBxpWQxCvKQmK8rrP0D5o_Hx4grwLkRcs/pub)

 Adhering to multiple overlapping ethical guidelines, all of which reinforce the same core values, ensures that ethical hackers do not merely rely on personal judgment but follow institutionalized best practices that have been refined over decades.
-University programs teaching ethical hacking incorporate these professional codes into their curricula to ensure graduates enter the field with a strong ethical foundation.&#x20;
+University programs teaching ethical hacking incorporate these professional codes into their curricula to ensure graduates enter the field with a strong ethical foundation.

 Key assumptions involved in this perspective is that university instruction equips students with ethical, scientific, and critical thinking skills necessary for professionalism on the job.